 Sustainability is empathy

 Living eco-consciously means standing up against climate injustices that marginalized communities suffer from.
 Sustainability is a synonym for environmental activism.
-Calling out environmental racism, such as factory farm toxic runoff destroying low-income neighborhoods, and the recent dismissed case of Alabama authorities dumping toxic waste into a landfill located in the largely African American populated Uniontown, is just as much a part of sustainability as replacing your plastic tupperware with glass.
+Calling out environmental racism, such as factory farm toxic runoff destroying low-income neighborhoods, and the recent dismissed case of Alabama authorities dumping toxic waste into a landfill located in the largely African American populated Uniontown, is just as much a part of sustainability as replacing your plastic container with glass.

 Calling your state legislator to demand more sustainable policies is free.
 Educating yourself and others, to the best of your ability, on the topic of sustainability, climate change and environmental justice is more than possible for many.
 Those who have privilege need to be using that privilege to lift up other individuals in the environmental movement.